patik1242/databricks-academy-26/lab4/README_LAB4.md

 These checks are useful for detecting data-quality problems independently from schema enforcement.
 A value can have the correct data type and still be logically invalid.

+Also during tests, before continuing the pipeline I tested if everything is okay by pushing one query.

 ## Reliability and Re-runs

 The streaming queries use checkpoints to track processed input.